-How will these businesses continue to overcome adversity and seize opportunities in 2022?
+How will these businesses continue to overcome adversity and seize opportunities?
 According to leaders surveyed by the Women Presidents Organization (WPO) for its 2021 50 Fastest Growing Women-Owned/Led Companies list, success comes from leaning into what differentiates them: innovation, adaptability, community and culture.

 Supply chain shortages brought all sorts of disruption to Merrilee Kick and her family-owned company, BuzzBallz/Southern Champion LLC, which produces ready-made cocktails.
 Shipping containers were stuck at ports and many raw materials—like strawberries from Europe—could no longer be sourced efficiently.

 Kick wasted no time adapting.
 Taking a cue from her experience early in the pandemic, when BuzzBallz shifted to producing hand sanitizer it then donated, Kick lined up alternative suppliers to ensure minimal disruption of her company’s products.

 “Keeping pace with growth is hard,” Kick said.
 “But keeping pace with growth while still innovating is even harder.”

 All this happened as the company prepared to expand overseas.
 Now, BuzzBallz has 21 international target markets in addition to growing business across all 50 states.
 And it continues to create new products that “reinvent happy hour.”